Leo3418/leo3418.github.io/collections/_posts/en/2020-09-20-raspi4-fedora-usb-simple.md

    a computer.

-2. On the computer, open up your SD card's boot partition (which should be the first partiton with size of 600 MiB), then edit `config.txt`.
+2. On the computer, open up your SD card's boot partition (which should be the first partition with size of 600 MiB), then edit `config.txt`.
 Add the following line to the file:

    ```